-To verify that the installation was successful, do the following:
+Perform the following steps to verify that the installation was successful:

-1. At the system prompt, type the following and press Enter:
+1. At the system prompt, type the following command and press Enter:

 rpm -qi SMRuntime

 The verification process displays a message that describes the SMruntime software, including version numbers, copyright license, installation time, and general software package description.